vippsas/vipps-solutions/loyalty-in-pos/README.md

 ---
 END_METADATA -->

-# Vipps Loyalty at the Point Of Sale
+# Vipps loyalty at the Point Of Sale

 <!-- START_COMMENT -->